-The session was taking place in Edinburgh and will be chaired by EIS vice-president Alan Munro.
+The session took place in Edinburgh and was chaired by EIS vice-president Alan Munro.

 The panel comprised Mike Russell, the current Scottish education secretary, Labour's Des McNulty, Tory Elizabeth Smith, Margaret Smith of the Liberal Democrats, and the Greens' Robin Harper - the only one of the five not standing as a candidate in the 5 May Holyrood election.